KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: Weighted Least Square Optimization for Shapley Interactions

 \subsection{KernelSHAP-IQ for Shapley Interactions}

 We introduce two variants of KernelSHAP-IQ for SII based on distinct optimization problems.
+Inconsistent KernelSHAP-IQ solves a single WLS problem and does not converge to SII.
+In contrast, (consistent) KernelSHAP-IQ solves iteratively a WLS problem for every order and converges to SII.
 Similar to KernelSHAP, we solve an \emph{approximated objective} by sampling subsets from a distribution $p^*(T) \propto q(t)$ with \emph{sampling weights} $q(t) \geq 0$ for $t=0,\dots,\fnum$.
 We re-write \cref{eq_WLS} as